-121 Industry High Level Group, Aviation Benefits 2017

-^[13] Ibid

-161 Aviation Week, 2018, "A&D Shifts Focus to Reskilling, Recruiting, Reshaping Workforce"
+- Industry High Level Group, Aviation Benefits 2017 - [13] Ibid - [14] Ibid - [15] ATEC - Aviation Week, 2018, "A&D Shifts Focus to Reskilling, Recruiting, Reshaping Workforce" - Industry High Level Group, Aviation Benefits 2017

 These workforce challenges come at a time of record low unemployment, industry growth and expansion, and excitement over next-generation aircraft and emergent technologies.
-Instead of making it easier to find talent, low unemployment has exacerbated the workforce challenges A&D executives have been grappling with for several years.
+Instead of making it easier to find

 This is indeed the case as it relates to recruitment and training for critical middle skills, hands-on careers that do not require a four-year degree.
 These jobs are classified as STEM-related, but the aviation sector has not gained the benefit of the enhanced visibility placed on STEM education.
-Instead, these efforts have tended to focus on attainment of a fouryear college degree at the exclusion of certificated and non-certificated careers.
+Instead, these efforts have tended to focus on attainment of a four-year college degree at the exclusion of certificated and non-certificated careers.
 The talent pipeline for behind-the-scenes middle skills careers in aviation such as A&P mechanics and sheet metal technicians - critical cogs in the wheels that drive an industry that generates USD \$2.7 trillion and accounted for 3.5% of the world's gross domestic product in 201618 - is aging faster than it can be replenished.